rscgh/individual_function_predictions/readme.md

 These scripts make wide usage of the following python libraries:
 `nibabel`, `nilearn`, `sklearn`, `surfplot`, `brainspace`, and `hcp_utils`.

-Some scripts contain commands to connectome workbench as well.
+Some scripts contain references to commands for the transformation of surface brain data from the [connectome workbench toolbox](https://www.humanconnectome.org/software/connectome-workbench).

 # Preprint & Citation